pfcoutinho/recurrence-analysis/README.md

 # Recurrence Analysis

 Recurrence analysis of time series in MATLAB.
-Generates the distance matrix (DM) and the recurrence plot (RP).
-It also performs recurrence quantification analysis (RQA) and recurrence network analysis (RNA) of the recurrence matrix.
+These files can be used to generate the distance matrix (DM) and the recurrence plot (RP).
+They also performs recurrence quantification analysis (RQA) and recurrence network analysis (RNA) of the recurrence (binary) matrix.

 ![Recurrence plots of periodic, chaotic, auto-regressive, and sthocastic processes, respectively.](imgs/img0.png)